The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: The Quantization Map

 \begin{remark} Explicitly, on elements, this identity can be worked out to state

 where $n_k = |\theta_1| + \dots +|\theta_k|-k$.
 Here both sides are well-defined by Thm.~\ref{ThmFundamentalEstimate}. \end{remark}

 \begin{proof}[of Thm.~\ref{ThmFundamentalEstimate}] We drop the dependence on $\Mod$ in the notation.
 First consider the cochain $\Phi_T$.
-The operator $\Phi_T(\theta_1, \dots, \theta_N)$ is a sum of operators $A_0\{A_1, \dots, A_N\}_{TQ}$, with $A_0 = 0$ and each $A_j$, $j\geq 1$ equal to one of the terms in \eqref{ComponentsOfF}.
+The operator $\Phi_T(\theta_1, \dots, \theta_N)$ is a sum of operators $A_0\{A_1, \dots, A_N\}_{TQ^2}$, with $A_0 = 1$ and each $A_j$, $j\geq 1$ equal to the second or third term in \eqref{ComponentsOfF}.
 Now by the properties \eqref{EstimatesLocallyConvexAlgebra} of the locally convex topology and the assumptions (A2) on the Fredholm module, there exists a continuous seminorm $\nu$ on $\Omega$ such that